-On or off-site provision?
+On-site provision or off-site contribution?

-- 4.11 Whether provision should be made on-site or off-site is dependent on the size of the site and the existing provision within its walking catchment (of 480m or 720m depending on the facility).
+- 4.12 Whether provision should be made on-site or via an off-site financial contribution is dependent on the size of the site and the existing provision within its walking catchment (of 480m or 720m depending on the facility).
 Each residential development site is expected to provide a minimum of 10% of the site area for publicly accessible green space; within the higher density areas (90dph) this is increased to 15%.
 Provision on non-residential development sites will be negotiated site by site.
 Developments are also expected to contribute to increasing canopy cover.
 On-site open space provision is usually required to provide a sense of place to development proposals and to serve that population.
-Publicly accessible green space within developments can be required for sustainable urban drainage (SUDS) purposes and as part of the urban grain of a development and is usually essential to off-set the built form of development. - 4.12 As a general rule, outside the higher density of development (90dph) area of Ipswich, the following can be used as a guideline (subject to considerations of need and existing surplus or deficit).
+Publicly accessible green space within developments can be required for sustainable urban drainage (SUDS) purposes and as part of the urban grain of a development and is usually essential to off-set the built form of development. - 4.13 As a general rule, outside the higher density of development (90 dph) area of Ipswich, the following can be used as a guideline (subject to considerations of need and existing surplus or deficit).
+However, this will be determined on a site-specific basis and through development briefs, site allocations and planning application processes.

-15-99 residential units (36 to 237 persons)

-Typically this might include on-site provision of amenity green space plus natural and semi-natural green space (as part of public open space) and offsite contributions towards parks & gardens, outdoor sports facilities, provision for children and young people, canopy cover and allotments.

-100-249 residential units (240 to 597 persons)

-Typically this might include on-site provision of amenity green space, natural & semi-natural green space, provision for young people and/or children's play and off site contributions towards parks and gardens, outdoor sports facilities, canopy cover and allotments.

-250+ units (600 persons +)

-On-site provision for all typologies and canopy cover.
+15-99 residential units (36 to 237 persons) Typically this might include on-site provision of amenity green space plus natural and semi-natural green space (as part of public open space) and off- site contributions towards parks & gardens, outdoor sports facilities, provision for children and young people, canopy cover and allotments.
+100-249 residential units (240 to 597 persons) Typically this might include on-site provision of amenity green space, natural & semi-natural green space, provision for young people and/or children's play and off site contributions towards parks and gardens, outdoor sports facilities, canopy cover and allotments.
+250+ units (600 persons +) On-site provision for all typologies and canopy cover.